ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingSupersonicAero.rst

 IAdvancedFixedWingSupersonicAero
 ================================

-.. py:class:: IAdvancedFixedWingSupersonicAero
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSupersonicAero

    object

    Interface used to access the options for the supersonic aerodynamic strategy in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingSupersonicAero

 Overview
 --------